Hartvik90/3DPiratBay/README.md

 To get started, 3D print the following models from the 3D_print/ folder:

 Boats: 4 pieces
-Masts: 4 pieces
+Masts: 8 pieces
 Barrels: 30 pieces
-Cannons: 8 pieces
+Cannons: 10 pieces
+Water-ways: 20 pieces
-Waterways: 30 pieces
+Water-links: 30 pieces
 Islands:
-  Pirate Island: 1 piece
-  Volcano Island: 1 piece
-  Tropical Island: 1 piece
-  Diamond Island: 1 piece
+  Player Island: 1 piece
-  Armory Island: 1 piece
+  Resource Island: 1 piece

-Optional: Paint the masts in unique colors to distinguish each player.
-Painting other models is optional and does not affect gameplay.

 Game Rules:
 Before You Begin:
+Make a circle of  16 pc water ways using one water links in between.
+Every player connects their island to the circle, evenly spaced apart.
-Take turns placing waterways to connect all islands, ensuring Armory Island is placed in  game center and is included in the network.
+Place Armory Island is placed in the game center.
+Connect the two resource and canon ports to the circle with 1 water way between the circle and the island.
+Note: You have to connect the Armory island at least 5 water ways away from any player island.

-Each player selects a boat and starts at the harbor of their chosen island.
+Each player is given one boat and starts at the harbor of their chosen island.
+They choose thir mast color, and place the mast on their boat and island.
-Distribute 3 resource barrels to each player's island port.
-Place the remaining barrels and cannons on Armory Island.
+Place all barrels and canons on the resource island.

+Gameplay:
+Each round consists of the following steps:

+Roll the Dice: Move your boat the number of steps rolled.
+While moving you have wind in your sails, and yuu are not able to turn around.
+If you  hit another boat or harbor, you stop there even if you have rolled a higher dice number.

+Engage in Combat: If your boat stops on the same waterway as another player, or you land on another players harbor, you initiate a battle (see "Battle" below).

+Docking on resource island:
+This island has two sides, the resource side and the canon side.
+If you dock to the resource side, you can roll the dice to get up to 4 barrels with you.
+If you roll higher than 4, you still get 4 barrels.
+If you want more barrels, you need to undock and return to the island to try your luck again.
+Trade at Armory Island: Exchange 1 cannon for 3 resource barrels.
+You cannot carry more than one cannon or barrel per boat slot.
+If you are docked to the resource island, other players cannot initiate a battle with you.

 Docking at Your Island:
 Load or unload cannons and resource barrels between your boat and the dock.
 Each boat slot can hold one item—either a cannon or a barrel.

-Gameplay:
-Each round consists of the following steps:

-Collect Resources: Add 1 barrel to your island's inventory from the lot (if available).

-Roll the Dice: Move your boat the number of steps rolled.
-You can turn your boat around once per round.

-Engage in Combat: If your boat lands next to another player's boat or island, initiate a fight (see "Fights" below).

-Trade at Armory Island: Exchange 1 cannon for 4 resource barrels.

-Fights:
+If you are docked to your own island, and another player initiate a battle, they will first battle your boat, then they can battle your island if they win on the same turn.

+Battles:
-Boat Fight:
+Boat battle:
 Both players roll the dice.
 Add +1 to your roll for each cannon on your boat.

 Loser: